Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 There may also be premature fruit drop.
 This is when the caterpillars damage the fruit, causing it to fall from the tree prematurely.

-The guava moth can get comfortable around several trees.
+The guava moth can become comfortable around several trees.

 Guava, of course, is a favorite target.
 These moths just can’t resist their namesake.
 Apples, pears, and feijoa trees are also commonly infested, as the larvae drill into the flesh of the fruits.

-The critters may also attack plums, loquats, peaches, citrus, macadamias, and quinces.
+The critters may also attack plums, loquats, peaches, citrus, and quinces.

 How to Get Rid of Guava Moths Naturally

-To keep away these pests naturally, regularly inspect your trees that may get affected, especially when fruiting.
+To keep these pests away naturally, regularly inspect your trees that may be affected, especially when they are fruiting.

 Remove any damaged or fallen fruit from the ground.
 Also, apply neem oil or spinosad, which are organic pesticides.
 These will help deter the moths from laying eggs on the fruit.